syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/What-are-the-various-ExpressionColumn-options.md

 ---
 layout: post
-title: What are the various ExpressionColumn options | Windows Forms | Syncfusion
+title: What are the various ExpressionColumn options | Syncfusion
-description: What are the various ExpressionColumn options
+description: Learn here all about the various ExpressionColumn options of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# What are the various ExpressionColumn options
+# What are the various ExpressionColumn options in WinForms GridControl

 The following code illustrates various expression column options.